azarketa/Thermodynamics-theoretical-pills/source/09_Energy_work_and_heat.md

 These forms are essential for steady-flow systems, cyclic processes and open systems, where energy transfer per unit mass or per unit time is often more informative than total quantities.

-:::{admonition} Note: the Watt, the basic power unit
+:::{note} Note: the Watt, the basic power unit
-:class: note, dropdown
+:class: dropdown
 Notice that the Watt unit $[\text{W}]$ corresponds to the **rate of energy**, i.e. to the energy flow per unit time (per second).

 :::